k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14c_task_source_component_tables.md

 **Tables** is a data selection option that allows the creation of TDM tasks on **tables** only, **without any association to a Business Entity**.
 Users can select all or specific tables that are included in the DB interfaces of the chosen **source environment**.

-The following information needs to be set for Tables:
+The following information needs to be set for the **Tables** data selection option:

 - **Source environment** — select one TDM environment from the drop-down list.
-The drop-down list displays a list of available source environments for the user.
-If the source environment is defined as containing sensitive data in the [Environment window](08_environment_window_general_information.md#mask-sensitive-data), the TDM task window display the PII icon to indicate to the user that the source sensitive data is masked.
+The drop-down list shows the source environments available to the user.
+If the source environment is defined as containing sensitive data in the [Environment window](08_environment_window_general_information.md#mask-sensitive-data), the TDM task window display the PII icon to indicate that the source's sensitive data is masked.

-- **Policy for fetching data** — this setting defines whether the data needs to be extracted from the source environment or whether it can be retrieved from the Test Data Store (Fabric).
+- **Policy for fetching data** — this setting defines whether the data needs to be extracted from the source environment or can be retrieved from the Test Data Store (Fabric).
 The following options are available:

   1. **All data from [source environment name]** — extract the tables from the source environment.

-  2. **Selected snapshot (version)** — get a selected [data snapshot (version)](15_data_flux_task.md) created in the Test Data Store by previous task executions.
+  2. **Selected snapshot (version)** — retrieve a selected [data snapshot (version)](15_data_flux_task.md) created in the Test Data Store by previous task executions.
 The task execution does not access the source environment directly.

   			Note that option 1 is not available if the source environment is set with [Do not Sync](08_environment_window_general_information.md#do-not-sync) option.